protocol/launchpad/content/en/tutorials/ipld/ipld/index.md

 ```

 ### Switching Codecs
-IPLD pathing, by default, allows you to inspect data in DAG-JSON format, and not the raw byte array.
-We are going to use a couple commands to inspect the data of the `index.html` page (the `"Link"` at an index of 7) in it's original format.
+IPLD pathing, by default, allows you to inspect data in DAG-JSON format (kubo transforms DAG-PB into DAG-JSON in the CLI), and not the raw byte array.
+We are going to use a command to inspect the data of the `index.html` page in it's original format.

-This command is made up of three parts
-* The Pathing command `ipfs dag get`, with the flag `--output-codec=raw `, to inspect the raw data
-* The CID of the block, using the block at an idex of 7 under the root block, `Qmb2TK3N6M2SQj3JaLJhGWPcpmtyvuHhZdSMADMGrLnpnQ/Links/7`
-* A pointer to the data inside the block (in this case, it's the bytes inside index.html), so you will need to append `/Hash/Data` to the end of the CID to access that data.

-Using the flag `--output-codec=raw`  has changed the codec you use to view the data from DAG-JSON to the `RAW` codec and you are able to view the bytes _as they are_.
+This command uses the pathing command `ipfs dag get`, with the flag `--output-codec=raw`  to change the codec you use to view the data from DAG-JSON to the `RAW` codec and you are able to view the bytes _as they are_.

 ```bash
 ipfs dag get --output-codec=raw /ipld/Qmb2TK3N6M2SQj3JaLJhGWPcpmtyvuHhZdSMADMGrLnpnQ/Links/7/Hash/Data